-Select this option if you are using a username and password created locally on the LOB system.
+Using a username and password created locally on the LOB system.

 Fixed Windows credential

-Select this option to use a Windows domain account.
+Use a Windows domain account.

 Custom SOAP Header

-Select this option if you create a custom SOAP header to include the username and password.
+You create a custom SOAP header to include the username and password.

-Select this option if you are including the logon credentials in the WS-Security header of the message.
+You are including the logon credentials in the WS-Security header of the message.

 In Deployment, choose an existing LOB Relay or create a new LOB Relay.
 To create a new LOB Relay: